anyscale/demoguides/README.md

 ### Demo Execution

-- Navigate to the VSCode (not VSCode Desktop)
+- Navigate to the VSCode interface (not VSCode Desktop)
 - Access notebooks/01-Batch-Inference.ipynb
 - **[Optional]** Modify the Batch Inference notebook to use a shared storage mount In the start of the section "Data ingestion" replace the code with a reference to S3 to: